Encharted Cook

 Hearty Marinara Sauce

-This hearty marinara sauce is full of chunky tomatoes, onions, fresh garlic, and basil.
-Its fresh and vibrant taste pairs well with pasta.
+My Hearty Marinara Sauce is full of chunky tomatoes, onions, fresh garlic, and basil.
+Its fresh and vibrant taste pairs well with pasta, or any Italian meal.

 Prevent your screen from going dark